 It is notable that the X-T10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

 The 4000D is a recent model that features in the current product line-up of Canon.
 In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 4000D vs Fujifilm X-T10

-So how do things add up?
-Is there a clear favorite between the Canon 4000D and the Fujifilm X-T10?
+So what is the bottom line?
+Which of the two cameras – the Canon 4000D or the Fujifilm X-T10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.